 A big improvement over the old car.
 Grippy Recaro seats are welcome, improved dash and infotainment set-up even more so

-No such issues in the latest car.
-Its cabin won’t be remembered as a design classic, and isn’t as ruthlessly ordered as that of a Polo or as imaginative as a Mini – it does the job and no more – but it’s such a huge improvement on its predecessor that owners will have very little to complain about.
+The Fiesta’s cabin won’t be remembered as a design classic, and isn’t as ruthlessly ordered as that of a Polo or as imaginative as a Mini’s – it does the job and no more – but it’s such a huge improvement on its predecessor that owners will have very little to complain about.

-It’s a big improvement technologically, though.
-On the infotainment side a 6.5-inch screen is standard with Ford’s SYNC 3 operating system, with an 8-inch screen with navigation optional.
-A B&O Play audio system is also optional, while ST-3 models get a 4.2-inch TFT instrument cluster which conveys more information than the simpler clusters in the ST-2.
-Various safety systems are also included, while on the performance front you get technologies such as launch control, flat-shift gearchanges, and three driver modes – Normal, Sport and Track – with varying levels of steering weight, throttle response, exhaust noise and stability control intervention.
+On the infotainment side, all models include an 8-inch screen with Ford’s Sync system.
+A B&O Play audio system is standard on the ST-3 and Edition models which also get a 4.2-inch TFT instrument cluster which conveys more information than the simpler clusters in the ST-2.
+Various safety systems are also included, while on the performance front you get technologies such as launch control, flat-shift gear changes, and three driver modes – Normal, Sport and Track – with varying levels of steering weight, throttle response, exhaust noise and stability control intervention.